pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/README.md

 ### Ncat

 [Ncat](https://www.kali.org/tools/ncat-w32/) is a feature-packed networking utility that reads and writes data across networks from the command line.
 It was written for the Nmap Project as a much-improved reimplementation of the venerable Netcat.
-Ncat uses both TCP and UDP for communication and is designed to be a reliable back-end tool that instantly provides network connectivity to other applications and users.
+Ncat uses TCP and UDP for communication and is designed to be a reliable back-end tool that instantly provides network connectivity to other applications and users.
 It will not only work with IPv4 and IPv6 but provides the user with a virtually limitless number of potential uses.

 Among Ncat’s many features are the ability to chain Ncats together, redirect both TCP and UDP ports to other sites, SSL support, and proxy connections via SOCKS4 or HTTP (CONNECT method) proxies (with optional proxy authentication as well).
-Some general principles apply to most applications, giving you the capability of instantly adding networking support to software that would normally never support it.
+Some general principles apply to most applications, allowing you to instantly add networking support to software that would typically never support it.

 ### Nikto